NehaAr/bgraph-optimizer.github.io/performance-benchmark/readme.md

 ## Requirements

 To run the performance benchmark, you will need to install the following Python packages:
-- **PES.env**:  Environment file to switch between cugraph and networkx backend
+- **bgraph.env**:  Environment file to switch between cugraph and networkx backend
 - **NetworkX**: For graph creation and CPU-based community detection algorithms.
 - **CuGraph**: For GPU-accelerated graph algorithms.
 - **Matplotlib**: For plotting the performance comparison.